bstefanescu/qutejs/web/doc/docs/components/modal.md

 ### action

 Fired when an `action` was clicked.
-A clickable `action` is any clickable element inside the modal that define a `data-md-action` attribute.
+A clickable `action` is any clickable element inside the modal that define a `data-modal-action` attribute.
 The attribute value will be the action name.

 The `event.detail` field points to an object like: